abhisheksharma112276/EDA_Hotel_Booking_Analysis/README.md

 #Main Libraries to be used:

 Pandas for data manipulation, aggregation
 Matplotlib and Seaborn for visualisation and behaviour with respect to the target variable.
-Use at least 5 different visualisations.
-NumPy for computationally efficient operations